-Acceptable for credit: UC/CSU AA/AS area 1; CSU area B2, B3; IGETC area 5B, 5C
+AA/AS area 1; CSU area B2, B3; IGETC area 5B, 5C

 Fundamentals of biology for the non-major: Scientific inquiry, biological chemistry, cell structure and function, DNA and genetics, evolution and ecology, and an overview of living organisms.
 Includes lab exercises designed to complement lectures.
-0401.00
+Not open for credit to students who have completed or are currently enrolled in BIOL 1A, 1B or 25.
+Students with previous credit in BIOL 11 receive only 1 unit of credit for BIOL 10.
+0401 00